strajk-/Erai-Hover-Preview/README.md

 ## Erai Hover Preview

-**As of 22.12.24, Erai has introduced their own Poster on Hover feature, which can be enabled in the user settings.
+**As of [22.12.24](https://www.erai-raws.info/news/a-new-method-to-generate-a-custom-rss-feed-link/#:~:text=Update%20(Dec%2022%2C%202024)%3A), Erai has introduced their own Poster on Hover feature, which can be enabled in the [user settings](https://www.erai-raws.info/wp-admin/profile.php#:~:text=Extra%20Profile%20Options-,Hovering%20Anime%20Posters,-(Posts)).
 This makes this extension largely redundant.**

 ---